 The compensation policy seeks to primary reward the superior performance through both individual and corporate results and the increased shareholder value.
-In reviewing executive officers compensation, the Human Resources Committee will take into consideration numerous factors that are not easily measurable but which consider the individual performance, experience, integrity and peer appreciation.
+In reviewing executive officers' compensation, the Human Resources Committee will take into consideration numerous factors that are not easily measurable but which consider the individual performance, experience, integrity and peer appreciation.

-The following graph compares the total cumulative shareholder return for \$100 invested in the Corporation's Common Shares on March 31, 2012 with the cumulative total return of the Toronto Stock Exchange's S&P/TSX Composite Index (formerly TSE-300 Index) for the five most recently completed fiscal years up to March 31, 2017.
+The following graph compares the total cumulative shareholder return for \$100 invested in the Corporation's Common Shares on March 31, 2013 with the cumulative total return of the Toronto Stock Exchange's S&P/TSX Composite Index for the five most recently completed fiscal years up to March 31, 2018.